sjreddy445/nextjswebsite/README.md

-For production build App
+For production build :
     npm run build

-For running production the build
+For running production the build :
     npm start